NguyenDangKhoaHCMUT/Website_for_University/README.md

 ### Configuration
 1. Navigate to your Firebase project settings
 2. Copy your Firebase configuration
-3. Create a file `firebase-config.js` in the project root
+3. Create a file `firebase-config.js` in the `/public/js/chung` directory
 4. Paste your Firebase configuration

 ### Running Locally